 What are proteins? – protein definition

-Proteins, just like carbohydrates and fats, are macronutrients - substances used by our organisms to produce energy and sustain basic bodily functions.
-Proteins are essential to our existence; Different types of proteins not only build our muscles, but also regulate our hormones and metabolism.
+Proteins, just like carbohydrates and fats, are macronutrients - substances used by organisms to produce energy and sustain basic bodily functions.
+Being organisms, proteins are essential to our existence; Different types of proteins not only build our muscles, but also regulate our hormones and metabolism.
 Some of them are antibodies - without proteins, our immune system wouldn't work at all.

-There is yet another group of substances meeting the protein definition called albumins.
-These globular proteins flow with blood through vessels of our body.
+There is also another group of proteins, albumins.
+These globular proteins are found in our blood, and travel through the blood vessels of our body.
 Albumins serve many roles.
-They transport various substances that need to get to every part of our organism: cations (Na⁺, K⁺, Ca²⁺, Mg²⁺), fatty acids, bilirubin, hormones (including thyroxine) and some pharmaceuticals (if administered).
+They transport various substances that need to get to every part of our body: cations (Na⁺, K⁺, Ca²⁺, Mg²⁺), fatty acids, bilirubin, hormones (including thyroxine) and some pharmaceuticals (if administered).
 It has some serious clinical implications.
 Clinicians should remember that the serum calcium and magnesium levels can be altered due to hypoalbuminemia – a state of low albumin level in blood serum.
 Acquired Ca²⁺ and Mg²⁺ levels have to be corrected using special equations.
-Our corrected calcium calculator and corrected magnesium calculator use them and perform calculations for the doctors!
+Our corrected calcium calculator and corrected magnesium calculator use them and perform calculations for doctors!

 Albumins are also responsible for keeping an adequate oncotic blood pressure.
 It is the force that keeps the blood inside the arteries and veins.
-When there is a low serum albumin level, the patient may suffer from edemas.
-It happens because his fluids escape the bloodstream, enter the tissues, and stay inside them.
+When there is a low serum albumin level, the patient may suffer from edemas, where fluids escape the bloodstream, enter the tissues, and stay there.
 Clinicians use this knowledge to determine the source of ascites (an excess of fluid inside the peritoneal cavity).
 Visit our serum-ascites albumin gradient calculator to learn more on this topic.

 When on a vegan or vegetarian diet, it's best to consult a professional dietitian to make sure that you are consuming sufficient amounts of various macronutrients, including protein.

-If they ask you: "What is the function of proteins?", you can already elaborate on many topics considering proper functioning of our body and mention a few examples of proteins.
+Now, if your friends ask you: "what is the function of proteins?", you can already elaborate on many topics considering proper functioning of our body and mention a few examples of proteins.
 It is time to answer the question: "How much protein do I need?".

 How much protein do I need? - recommended protein intake

-While many bodybuilders follow the "the more, the better" rule when planning their protein intake, the truth is that our organisms are not able to utilize a lot of protein at once.
-If you eat an enormous steak, only a fraction of it will be used.
+While many bodybuilders follow the "the more, the merrier" rule when planning their protein intake, the truth is that our bodies are not able to utilize a lot of protein at once.
+If you eat an enormous steak, only a fraction of it will be used by our cells.
 The rest will be converted into carbohydrates for energy.
 Now, how much protein per day should you eat?

 There are many different approaches to estimating how much protein per day should be supplied to our bodies.
 Typically, we should keep the percentage of proteins in the total calorie intake at 10-15%.
 Our protein calculator uses exactly these values.

-Other recommendations, for example, the one issued by the Food and Nutrition Council of the National Research Council, give you the maximum allowed amount of proteins in grams per kilogram of body mass.
+Other recommendations, such as the one issued by the Food and Nutrition Council of the National Research Council, gives the maximum allowed amount of proteins in grams per kilogram of body mass.
 An adult should consume about 0.8 g protein per kilogram of body weight per day.
 This value can be higher for infants, pregnant women, or athletes.
-The National Institutes of Health guidelines provide, in turn, a fixed amount of recommended daily protein supply depending on a person’s sex and age.
-We will talk more about it in the DRI – nutrition guidelines paragraph.
+The National Institutes of Health guidelines provide, in turn, a fixed amount of recommended daily protein supply depending on a person's sex and age.
+We will talk more about this in the DRI – nutrition guidelines paragraph.

 If you want to recalculate calories of protein into grams, you should use the following equation: